HumanKind-nz/hk-funeral-notices/README.md

 # HumanKind Funeral Notices

-A comprehensive WordPress plugin for funeral homes to manage and display funeral notices with modern responsive layouts, advanced search capabilities, and professional styling controls.
+A modern WordPress plugin for funeral homes to publish and display funeral notices with beautiful layouts, reliable streaming support, and a simple admin experience.

 ---